cmeaclem/Hopportunity/README.md

 2. Inside the Container
    - Once inside the container, you can start developing using `npm`, `expo`, or `react-native` commands.

+### Tools

+A Makefile is provided to simplify common development tasks.
+From the CLI run `make help` to see a list of available targets.

 ## Deploying